 - Engagement with LinkedIn posts (likes, comments)

-- Webinar registration for a product (vs. general educational webinar)
+- Product webinar registration (vs. general educational webinar)

 Qualification Criteria: Adapted BANT Method